Biographies of modern writers

 - Yamanouchi, Hisaaki.
 The Search for Authenticity in Modern Japanese Literature.
 Cambridge: Cambridge University Press, 1978.

-Googling will result in a list of sites on Mishima, most offering the same sort of information.
+Googling will produce a significant list of sites on Mishima, most offering the same sort of information.
 Perhaps the most interesting material in English on the Web are the video clips that have been uploaded to YouTube, links to three of which are provided below:

 Interview with Yukio Mishima: A 1969 interview, conducted in English, originally broadcast by a Canadian television station.
 On YouTube, with a simultaneous transcript provided.